 The ExCom may call and conduct special elections in accordance with these bylaws.

 The ExCom may establish and dissolve groups, sections, and committees as provided in these Bylaws.

 The ExCom may appoint and remove Chapter officers, representatives, and committee members at any time.

 The ExCom may fill vacancies in its elected membership.

 3.3 Responsibilities.
 The ExCom shall assure that the activities and services provided for the benefit of the members by the Chapter and its groups, sections, and other entities comply and are consistent with these Bylaws and any Chapter Standing Rules, policies and directives of the Board or its designees, the Bylaws and Standing Rules of the Club, and applicable law.
 Such activities may include but are not limited to financial management, membership services, production of publications, and conservation, outings and political programs.
 Authority may be delegated to carry out such activities, but the ExCom shall retain overall responsibility and control.

 3.4 Vacancies.
 The ExCom shall have the power to fill a vacancy in any elected or appointed office.
-A vacancy in an elected position shall be filled for the remainder of the unexpired term by vote of the remaining ExCom members.
+A vacancy in an elected position shall be filled until the next election by vote of the remaining ExCom members.